 Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

-Kathy Leo-Nyquist has recognized her call teach in a variety of contexts with a variety of age groups since 1980.
-She has a B.A. in Psychology and her first master's degree in experiential education and began teaching in alternative high school classrooms in private and public schools.
-After working in a small rural elementary/middle school in rural Northern, California, she directed her own preschool for four years.
-She moved to Vermont in 1996, where she completed her Master's in Children's Literature and Reading and her VT license in Elementary Education with a Reading Specialist endorsement.
+I recognized my call to teach in a variety of contexts with a variety of age groups since 1980.
+I received my B.A. in Psychology and my first Master's degree in Experiential Education and began teaching in alternative high school classrooms in private and public schools.
+After working in a small rural elementary/middle school in rural Northern California, I directed my own preschool for four years.
+In 1996, I moved to Vermont, where I completed my Master's in Children's Literature and Reading and received my VT license in Elementary Education with a Reading Specialist endorsement.

-Kathy began teaching both Children's Literature and Reading and Language Development at Champlain College in Burlington, VT in 1998 later added curriculum development and the supervision of student teachers.
-She has also taught courses in Champlain's CORE, the general education curriculum.
-In 2009, she completed her doctorate in Educational Leadership and Policy Studies with a focus on Curriculum and Instruction.
-Her research focused on developing teacher learning communities as models of teacher professional development.
-Kathy feels fortunate to have found her home at Champlain College, which has allowed her to share her love of teaching and learning with the teachers of tomorrow.
+I began teaching both Children's Literature and Reading and Language Development at Champlain in 1998, later adding curriculum development and the supervision of student teachers to her teaching.
+I also taught courses in Champlain's Core Division.
+In 2009, I completed my doctorate in Educational Leadership and Policy Studies with a focus on Curriculum and Instruction.
+My research focused on developing teacher learning communities as models of teacher professional development.
+In 2012, I began teaching literacy courses in the Master's in Education program.
+I feel fortunate to have found my home at Champlain College, which has allowed me to share my love of teaching and learning with the teachers of tomorrow.